 There is a good team spirit with everyone working together.
-For example, the research team help at a number of our large national award events; and staff from across the teams rotate on our newly-formed social media focus group, to provide constructive feedback and see their suggested improvements quickly actioned on our various platforms.
+For example, the research team help at a number of our large national award events; and staff from across the teams rotate on our newly-formed social media focus group, to provide constructive feedback.

-The company places a high priority on internal and external training and development of our staff.
+The company places a priority on internal and external training and development of our staff.

 In addition to 25 days paid holiday, all staff are also given the opportunity to take an extra paid day’s holiday for a “wellbeing day” to participate in a charitable event of their choice, towards which Fast Track contributes £100 for each employee.
 In addition, Fast Track has raised over £4m from our network of entrepreneurs for Virgin’s Unite and Big Change charities, through various auctions at our flagship Fast Track 100 awards dinner.

 Staff have a free Perkbox account, which provides access to hundreds of discounts and freebies, including wellness perks and reduced gym membership.
 Staff can also sign up to our Cyclescheme, have free eye checks and free seasonal flu jabs.

 Once staff have worked for the company for more than five years, they are eligible for additional benefits, including: an extra paid day’s holiday; the option to take a three-month unpaid sabbatical if they wish; and, post-maternity leave, a return-to-work bonus after three months.